 While there’s no blame for the shame, we’re here to help you eat like an Italian food pro.
-As for learning Italian, that’s another story.
+As for learning the Italian language, that’s another story.

 Eating in Italy – 12 Do’s

 Buckle up!
-Now that you’ve decided to travel to Italy, you’re practically guaranteed a culinary journey that will ruin your appreciation for food in many other countries.
+Now that you’ve decided to travel to Italy, you’re practically guaranteed a culinary journey that will ruin your appreciation for food in most other countries.

 Don’t get us wrong.
 We love the food in our home country of America, our adopted country of Portugal and culinary giants like France and Japan.
 However, there’s something special drinking wine in a Venetian cicchetti bar and eating gelato in Bologna that can’t be replicated elsewhere.